gdcc/mcp-dataverse/README.md

 ```
 </details>

+Ensure that "auto" is selected as the agent.

 <details><summary>Visual Studio Code</summary>

 To register the MCP server in Visual Studio Code ([official docs](https://code.visualstudio.com/docs/copilot/chat/mcp-servers)), open settings and search for "mcp".
 Click the link "edit in settings.json" under "Model Context Protocol server configurations" and paste the "mcp-dataverse" object below, which is shown in a simplified version of that configuration file.